yehoshuadimarsky/bcpandas/README.md

 # bcpandas

+Easy wrapper around BCP for high performance data transfers between pandas and SQL Server.
+No knowledge of BCP required!!

 :warning: :construction: This library is still under active development, should be considered in "alpha".
 Use at your own risk. :construction: :warning:

 (That said, the source code is very small and easy to understand, so you should feel comfortable pretty quickly)